gargpriyank/IBM-Edge-Workshop/docs/ieam42-automation.md

-# IBM Edge Application Manager (IEAM) 4.2 Automation
+# IBM Edge Application Manager (IEAM) 4.2 Installation - Automated

 This project contains the bash script to auomate the deployment of the IEAM 4.2 hub.